Why Pollution Prevention Matters

 Are there grants to help cover costs?

 Yes, as a King County business, you have access to many resources to help you save money and protect workers and the environment.
-King County’s Hazardous Waste Management Program offers financial assistance, to the cost-saving materials exchange and EnviroStars recognition, they can help you safely manage your hazardous materials.
+King County’s Hazardous Waste Management Program offers financial assistance, to help you safely manage your hazardous materials.
 For more information, please visit Business Incentives and Grants.

 Are there any laws requiring this inspection?